gramineproject/gramine/Documentation/devel/features.md

 - allowed for encrypted files (but synchronization happens only on explicit system calls like `msync()` and `close()`).

-In case of Linux backend, `MAP_NORESERVE` flag is supported for anonymous mappings.
-In case of SGX backend and on [systems supporting EDMM](../sgx-intro.html#term-edmm), `MAP_NORESERVE` flag is used as a lazy-allocation heuristic/hint for anonymous mappings (otherwise it's silently ignored) -- instead of pre-accepting the region of enclave pages on mmap requests, the enclave pages are lazily accepted on page-fault events.
+`MAP_NORESERVE`'s original semantics are not implemented and it is silently ignored.
+However, in case of SGX backend and on [systems supporting EDMM](../sgx-intro.html#term-edmm), `MAP_NORESERVE` flag is used as a lazy-allocation heuristic/hint for anonymous mappings -- instead of pre-accepting the region of enclave pages on mmap requests, the enclave pages are lazily accepted on page-fault events.

 `MAP_LOCKED`, MAP_POPULATE`, `MAP_NONBLOCK`, `MAP_HUGETLB`, `MAP_HUGE_2MB`, `MAP_HUGE_1GB` flags are
 ignored (allowed but have no effect). `MAP_SYNC` flag is not supported.